cutie-sudo/Phase-1-Project/Readme.md

 ## Live server
 * You can view the web live on [Garage App]()

+## Render
+You can view the web live on (https://phase-1-project-lt1k.onrender.com)

 ## How the Fleet Management App Works
 Fetching Vehicles: Upon loading the page, the application fetches the list of vehicles from the server and displays them dynamically.